About Longyard Golf

 Quote from www.iseekgolf.com.au

 Everyone is welcome at The Mill, which opens Tuesday to Sunday from 9am (except Christmas Day) for beverages and snacks.
-The Mill opens for lunch from 12pm Wednesday-Sunday, and for dinners from 6pm on Thursday, Friday and Saturday nights.
-The Mill serves breakfast on weekends and is also available for functions or corporate events.

 The pro shop has a wide range of quality stock and golf lessons are available for individuals and groups.